-The text does not tell us what the Apostle John was thinking, but only what he did — I fell at his feet to worship him — so we can only wonder whether John was just disoriented from all the overwhelming excitement of this event, or perhaps the angel here is so glorious that John mistook him as God, or perhaps both.
+The text does not tell us what the Apostle John was thinking, but only what he did — I fell at his feet to worship him — so we can only wonder whether John was just disoriented from all the overwhelming excitement of this event, or perhaps the angel here is so glorious that John mistook him as God, or perhaps he felt obliged to give this angelic dignitary some form of respect.
 Either way, the Apostle needed to be corrected as the angel asserted, “See that you do not do that!”; Then clarifying their equality as fellow servants and brethren who have the testimony of Jesus.
 And to further clarify well placed appropriation of worship, the angel insisted in straight forward fashion, “Worship God!”

 The angel then caps the message by saying, “For the testimony of Jesus is the spirit of prophesy.”
 Both of them as servants of God bearing testimony of Jesus, which is the essence of prophesy.